CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 Introducing the 2023 Edition of the Advanced Stock Market Trading Robot, specially designed to help you take your trading game to the next level!
 This state-of-the-art trading algorithm is powered by Python, and it's packed with amazing features that you'll love:

     Alpaca API Integration: Trade with confidence and speed using the reliable Alpaca API.
-    Smart Buy/Sell Strategies: Utilizing ATR (Average True Range) to determine optimal buy and sell points.
+    Smart Buy/Sell Strategies.
     Thread-Safe Operations: Utilizing threading and locks to ensure smooth concurrent operations.
     SQLAlchemy Database Support: Keep track of all your positions and trade history with a robust SQLite database.
     Debugging and Database Printing: Want insights into what's happening behind the scenes?
     Toggle the DEBUG and PRINT_DATABASE options to see the magic unfold.

 But Wait, There's More!